Martin Truex Jr.: 2001–2005: Busch Series

-Truex made his first Busch Series start in 2001 at Dover International Speedway in his father's No. 56 Chevy.
-He started 19th but finished 38th after an early wreck.
-In 2002, Truex drove one race for Phoenix Racing at New Hampshire International Speedway, starting 13th and finishing 29th.
-He ran three races the rest of that season for his father, his best finish seventeenth at Dover.
+Truex made his first Busch Series start in 2001 at Dover International Speedway in his late father's No. 56 Chevy.
+He started nineteenth but finished 38th after an early wreck.
+In 2002, Truex drove one race for Phoenix Racing at New Hampshire International Speedway, starting thirteenth and finishing 29th.
+He ran three races the rest of that season for his late father, his best finish seventeenth at Dover.

-In 2003, he began the season with his father's team, before he was hired by Dale Earnhardt Jr. to drive his No. 81 Chance 2 Motorsports Chevy.
+In 2003, he began the season with his late father's team, before he was hired by Dale Earnhardt Jr. to drive his No. 81 Chance 2 Motorsports Chevy.
 He made his debut with Chance 2 at Richmond International Raceway, where he qualified sixth and led 11 laps before transmission failure forced him to a 31st-place finish.
-He split time between Chance 2 and his father's team for the balance of the season, except at Dover, where he drove for Stanton Barrett.
-He had a sixth-place run at Bristol Motor Speedway, and ended the season with two consecutive second-place finishes.
+He split time between Chance 2 and his late father's team for the balance of the season, except at Dover, where he drove for Stanton Barrett.
+He had a sixth-place run at Bristol Motor Speedway and ended the season with two consecutive second-place finishes.
 He ran a total of ten races that season.

 Truex raced full-time for Chance 2 in 2004.
 At Bristol Motor Speedway, he would earn his first career victory, and he would later add three more victories over the next seven races.
-This would include a victory at Talladega Superspeedway which broke his car owner's streak of winning restrictor plate races in the Busch Series, and a victory at the final NASCAR event held at Nazareth Speedway.
+This would include a victory at Talladega Superspeedway, which broke his car owner's streak of winning restrictor plate races in the Busch Series, and a victory at the final NASCAR event held at Nazareth Speedway.
 He took the lead in the championship after Nazareth but lost it to rookie Kyle Busch a few races later.
-However, a series of Top 5's and Top 10's in the second half of the season would allow Truex to pull away from Busch, clinching the Busch Series championship with a race to spare.
+However, a series of top-five and top-ten finishes in the second half of the season allowed Truex to pull away from Busch, clinching the Busch Series championship with a race to spare.

-While on his way to that championship, Truex made an appearance in the Nextel Cup Series as a relief driver to Dale Earnhardt Jr., who'd suffered burns in a sports car accident.
+While on his way to that championship, Truex made an appearance in the Nextel Cup Series as a relief driver to Dale Earnhardt Jr., who had suffered burns in a sports car accident.
 Truex started his first career Cup race for Dale Earnhardt, Inc. (DEI) in the No. 1 at Atlanta Motor Speedway later that year, qualifying 33rd and finishing 37th.

 Truex stayed in the Busch Series to defend his championship in 2005, winning the title for the second season in a row.
 He won the first Busch Series points race held outside the United States, in Mexico, as well as defending his wins at Talladega and Dover International Speedway.
-He took his first win at Daytona International Speedway on July 1, 2005.
+He took his first Daytona International Speedway win on July 1, 2005.